Montpellier, Herault tourism & sightseeing

-Montpellier is found in the Languedoc-Roussillon region, 10 kilometres inland from the Mediterranean.
-Montpellier has a reputable university, which has played a large part in the town itself, keeping it young and vibrant.
-It is quite a sizable town, with more than 250,000 inhabitants, and is said to be the fasting growing city in France.
+The town of Montpellier is in the Languedoc-Roussillon region, 10 kilometres inland from the Mediterranean and quite a sizable town, with more than 250,000 inhabitants - it is said to be the fasting growing city in France.
+Montpellier also has a reputable university, which has played a large part in the town itself, keeping it young and vibrant.

-A nice, clean, attractive city, there are several interesting tourist attractions to visit in Montpellier.
-There are numerous fountains, gardens, buildings and monuments to discover as you explore - many not in themselves especially important, but each contributing to the appeal of the city as a whole.
+France This Way comment: a nice, clean, attractive city, there are several interesting tourist attractions to visit in Montpellier as well as numerous fountains, gardens, buildings and monuments to discover as you explore - many of them not in themselves especially important, but each contributing to the appeal of the city as a whole.

 The focus of the city is around the beautiful Place de la Comedie and the adjoining large open, tree-lined areas of the Esplanade Charles de Gaulle, and in the narrow streets of the old town to the north and west of these boulevards.
 A large part of the city centre is pedestrianised, so try and park slightly outside and walk in.